-Students will document their projects, using WordPress to create pages that correspond with learning objectives, activities, and outcomes, including a weekly post of activities with image and text; a log of weekly and cumulative hours; a map of location(s); a bibliography of resources; and multi-media options for videos, podcasts, audio files, slide shows, and photo galleries.
+Program Requirements.
+Whether working with faculty within the team entrepreneurship collaboration or on their own project, students will document their projects using a WordPress template we provide to create pages that correspond with learning objectives, activities, and outcomes, including a weekly post of activities with image and text; a log of weekly and cumulative hours; a bibliography of resources; and multi-media options for videos, podcasts, audio files, slide shows, and photo galleries.
+Students that create in-program ILCs will talk with faculty every other week about their learning and project progress.
 All students will work with a field supervisor, subcontractor, or mentor with expertise regarding their particular project.
-For students on or near campus, 4-8 credits may be earned through common work designed to build an intentional learning community, which may include a weekly check-in, lecture or film, a reading-based seminar, and events in collaboration with the Practice of Organic Farming program.
 All students will be required to create mid-quarter and final self-evaluations as well as a final presentation.
 Appropriate alternatives for the final presentation requirement will be negotiated with students who are off-campus or overseas.

 This offering will prepare you for careers and advanced study in:

-Farm and garden management; working with nonprofit organizations focusing on food, land use, and agriculture; state and county extension offices; and state and federal regulatory agencies; K-12 and adult education; culinary professions
+Farm and garden management; working with organizations and businesses focusing on food, land use, and agriculture; state and county extension offices; and state and federal regulatory agencies; K-12 and adult education; culinary professions

 Credits per quarter

 One year of Evergreen’s foundation food and agriculture programs ( Ecological Agriculture ; Food, Health, and Sustainability ; or Practice of Organic Farming ) or the equivalent.

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.